DataDog/hiring-engineers/answers.md

     - min_collection_interval 45
 ```

-**Bonus Question:** Editing the config file allows me to avoid having to change the Python check file and hardcodeit to send a metric exactly every 45 seconds.
+**Bonus Question:** Editing the config file allows me to avoid having to change the Python check file and hardcode it to send a metric once every 45 seconds.

 Once again, I verified that the interval had correctly changed by checking the graph in the web UI:

 ![5_mymetric45](./screenshots/5_mymetric45.png)

-The width between each spike in the graph increased, so it was quite clear the interval had been successfully changed to 45, since the default is 15-20 seconds.
+The width between each value in the graph increased, so it was quite clear the minimum interval had been successfully changed to 45, since the default is 15-20 seconds.

 ## Visualizing Data